VandyHacks/VHF2015-site/README.md

 1. `npm install` to get all dependencies
 2. `npm run dev` to build JS and start dev server (default port 8080)
+3. `npm run prod` to build JS for production.

 # Deps